Top 10 Most Basic SQL Commands To Know - Qiling

 operator value;

-Here column1_name and column2_name specify the name of fields of the table. table_name represents the name of the table whose database is created. column_name is used to state the column against whom you are checking.
-The operator is the one that you use for checking conditions.
-Besides, value is the data element that you wish to retrieve.
+Here, column1_name and column2_name specify the fields of the table, table_name is the name of the table, column_name is the column being checked, operator is the condition checking operator, and value is the data to be retrieved.

 Example: